ray-project/ray/doc/source/async_api.rst

-This document describes Ray's support for asyncio, which enables integration with popular async frameworks (e.g., aiohttp, aioredis, etc.) for highly concurrent workload.
+This document describes Ray's support for asyncio, which enables integration with popular async frameworks (e.g., aiohttp, aioredis, etc.) for highly concurrent workloads.

-ObjectID == asyncio.Future
+ObjectIDs as asyncio.Futures
 --------------------------
-In asyncio context, ObjectIDs can be translated to asyncio.Future.
+ObjectIDs can be translated to asyncio.Future.
 This feature make it possible to ``await`` on ray futures in existing concurrent applications.